Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 In fact, if you are a parent, you know that your kids alone could command every waking hour if you let them.
 Add to that your fitness goals, hobbies, and friendships.
 The list is endless and so are the time requirements.

 So let me take some pressure off you.
 Your problem is not discipline.
 Your problem is not organization.
-Your problem isn’t that you have yet to stumble onto the perfect schedule.
+This problem isn’t that you have yet to stumble onto the perfect schedule.
 And your problem is not that the folks at home demand too much of your time.
-The problem is that there just isn’t enough time to get everything done that you’re convinced—or others have convinced you—needs to get done.
+The problem is that there just isn’t enough time to get everything done that you’re convinced —or others have convinced you —needs to get done.

-As a result, someone or something is not going to get what they want from you—what they need from you—what they deserve from you—certainly not what they expect from you.
+As a result, someone or something is not going to get what they want, need, or deserve from you —certainly not what they expect from you.
 There isn’t any way around it.
 There is just not enough time in your day to be all things to all people.
 You’re going to have to give in somewhere.
+Your job steals time away and so do many other things steal time away from your ability to do it all.

 Our reaction to this dilemma is to answer the call of “the squeakiest wheel getting the oil.”
 Whoever creates the biggest mess ends up with the biggest share of our time and attention.
 We run from fire to fire, troubleshooting our way through life, rescuing the needy and rewarding those who can’t seem to stay out of trouble.